craftercms/docs/source/reference/modules/engine.rst

    crafter.engine.groovy.sandbox.blacklist.enable=true
    # The location of the default blacklist to use for all sites (this will have no effect if the sandbox is disabled)
    crafter.engine.groovy.sandbox.blacklist.path=classpath:crafter/engine/groovy/blacklist
+   # Indicates if the whitelist should be enabled for all sites (this will have no effect if the sandbox is disabled)
+   crafter.engine.groovy.sandbox.whitelist.enable=true
+   # The location of the default whitelist to use for all sites (this will have no effect if the sandbox is disabled)
+   crafter.engine.groovy.sandbox.whitelist.path=classpath:crafter/engine/groovy/whitelist

 |